 When medicine and engineering are merged in pursuit of innovation, our ability to diagnose and treat patients is transformed.

 Interestingly, Vanderbilt had one of the first undergraduate degree programs in biomedical engineering over 50 years ago.
-Since then, the opportunities for engineering to impact medical applications have grown exponentially and have become almost as diverse as the number of clinical specialties in medicine itself.
-Engineering for surgery and intervention is just one example and has demonstrated increases in efficiency, reduction of error and improvement in patient outcomes.
-For example, in 2017, Maastricht University Medical Center in the Netherlands performed an AI-driven microsurgery using a surgical robot.
+Since then, the opportunities for engineers in medicine to make an impact have grown and become almost as diverse as the number of clinical specialties in medicine itself.

 How Does Engineering Impact the Medical Field?